samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

-1. Here we are binding our assets to the cell's UI.
+1. Here we are binding our array of assets to each cell's UI.
 2. Here is a good example of how you treat PHFetchResult as an array.
 We are Returning the number of assets in the PHFetchResult as the number of items in the collectionView.
-3. Here we are getting the selected cell's imageView and asset and then calling the **getAssetThumbnail** helper method to fetch the highest res quality of the asset's image.
+3. Here we are getting the selected cell's imageView and asset and then calling the **getAssetThumbnail** helper method to fetch the asset's highest quality image.
 Then a delegate to handle the transition animation to StoriesEditorVC.

 > **Note:** To request the maximum possible size for a PHAsset's image we use the **PHImageManagerMaximumSize** object.
 {: .prompt-info }